ibm-cloud-docs/dr-automation-powervs/powerha-aix-arch.md

 To deploy and use PowerHA SystemMirror on IBM Power Virtual Server (PowerVS), ensure that your environment meets the following software requirements.

 - **Supported operating systems**
-PowerHA supports enterprise operating systems available on PowerVS, including IBM AIX®, IBMi, and supported Linux distributions.
+PowerHA supports enterprise operating systems available on PowerVS, including IBM AIX®.
 Ensure that your virtual server instances are running a PowerHA-supported operating system level.

 > **Note:** The agent installation script requires `curl` command, which is not supported for installation on **AIX 7.1**.
 Agent installation is supported on **AIX 7.2** and later version.